facetframer/zshnip/README.md

 # Similar projects

-https://github.com/1ambda/zsh-snippets is another extension of willghatch's library.
+- https://github.com/1ambda/zsh-snippets is another extension of willghatch's library.
+- I am an extensive user of [yasnippet](https://github.com/joaotavora/yasnippet) in emacs.
+This will have without doubt influenced features in this project.

 # License